Emmotes/ic_spoilers/docs/season_5.md

         "stack_func_data": {"tag": "acqinc|cteam"}
     }],
     "requirements": [],
-    "description": {"desc": "Omin increases the effect of Champion of Tymora by $(amount)% for each Acquisitions Incorporated and/or The \"C\" Team champion in the formation, stacking multiplicatively."}, "id": 1642,
+    "description": {"desc": "Omin increases the effect of Champion of Tymora by $(not_buffed amount)% for each Acquisitions Incorporated and/or The \"C\" Team champion in the formation, stacking multiplicatively."}, "id": 1642,
     "flavour_text": "",
     "graphic_id": 0,